Roots of MayDay: BIPOC Leadership

 Moving forward in the work in stewarding a more representative and equitable MayDay celebration, we tend to the root of BIPOC Leadership that has been intertwined throughout MayDay since its inception: in the ongoing and often unseen emotional labor of BIPOC artists.

-Over the past three years, we have been doing deep internal work to dismantle white supremacy culture at HOBT.
+Over the past several years, we have been doing deep internal work to dismantle white supremacy culture at HOBT.
 We know we have a long way to go to heal and repair those who have been harmed by the MayDay process and to live out our commitment to dismantling white supremacy culture at HOBT.

 At HOBT we are working to shift from being gatekeepers to key makers, sharing power, resources, and possibilities with the diverse neighborhoods and communities we work with so that with BIPOC artists and community organizers in the lead we can shape a new future that truly lives out the values and spirit of the MayDay Celebration.